jamesfitton/cxr/README.md

 <img src="images/imageCollectionStack.jpg" width="300">
 </p>

-We can then identify the water in each each image (using the Normalised Difference Water Index (NDWI)) and create an image that represents the fequency of water occurrence across the intertidal.
+We can then identify the water in each image (using the Normalised Difference Water Index (NDWI)) and create an image that represents the frequency of water occurrence across the intertidal.
 This can be used to make interpretations about the intertidal geomorphology, as shown in the image below:

 <p align="center">
 <img src="images/waterOccurrenceIntertidal.jpg" width="500">